zerosynclegacy/protocol/README.md

 ## Basic Idea

-libzs will handle the peer to peer communication between participant.
-Participants are clients as well as servers.
-The difference between a client and a server is the way they store data.
-In the client's case that's obviously the file system and in server's case that will be some sort of content repository.
-Further the core will provide a secure channel to exchange files.
-An versioning mechanism which clients and servers can leverage.
-And some sort of discovery at least for the local LAN.
-The core library will be entirely written in C due to performance reasons.
+The core library implements common functionality every component requires.
+Each component embedding the core will become an ZeroSync Participant.
+ZeroSync libzs is going to handle the peer to peer communication between participants.
+It also provides a simple version handling participants can leverage.
+Further it will pass updates from other participants to store and request to provide data to other participants.
+Components are different from a storing and providing data point of view.
+So the implementation for storing and providing data can’t be part of the core itself and needs to be implemented within the components.
+A desktop client for example stores and provides data by accessing the local file system, a mobile clients may do so as well.
+On the other hand a server has to store files in some sort of content repository due to the version control it offers and query them when requested to provide.
+Ans a web app doesn’t store any data but may request the metadata and single files for download.
+Another part of the core will be a discovery functionality which will work at least for the local LAN.

 ## Interested?